oha-organization/OHA-Team-Coding-Convention-Manifesto/README.md

     1. Avoid using type names(text, date, integer, timestamp, etc.).

     1. Use singlular names for tables, views, and other relations NOT plural.
+If you are not aggree keep consitent.

         Examples: